signnow/SignNow.NET/README.md

 ### <a name="create-freeform-invite"></a> Create a freeform invite to the document for signature

-You can generate signer personalized email message with link for sharing the document to be signed.
+*Freeform invite* - an invitation to sign a document which doesn’t contain any fillable fields.

+Simply upload a document and send it for signature right away.
+No need for adding fields and configuring roles.
+Just add the signer's email address and customize the message in your email.
+The document will be available for signing via a button in the email.
+Clicking the button opens a document in SignNow editor.
 Signers can click anywhere on a document to add their signature.

-It's called freeform invite in SignNow.
-> Remember: freeform invites only work for documents with no fillable fields.
+Remember: if your document contains even one fillable field, you have to create a role-based invite to get it signed.

 ```csharp
 var invite = new FreeFormInvite("signer@signnow.com");